 View from the Swayambhunath

 After a wonderful walk with few local kids that kindly showed me the way to the Monkey Temple, even that I knew it anyway, I was able to see the great Himalayan range for the first time.
-You can alredy spot them from the bridge just in front of the entrance.
+You can already spot mountains from the bridge just in front of the entrance.
 Monkey Temple is an ancient religious complex situated at the top of the hill west of Kathmandu city center.
 It is very easy just to walk there from Thamel.
 I would say, it will take just an hour of slow walk.
 After that you have to hike long stairway with 365 steps leading directly to the main platform of the temple.
 Up there you will face the beautiful view on the city.
-There`s loads of spiritual things to see there too.
-Just watch out for the monkeys that can still anything you have in your hand!
+There`s loads of spiritual things to see around.
+Just watch out for the monkeys that can still anything you have in your hands, they really don’t give a…

 Walking with one local